wjgilmore/dreamfactory-book/docs/chapter08.md

 * `Methods`: The `Methods` field determines which HTTP methods can be used in conjunction with this CORS definition.
 The selected values will be passed along to the client using the `Access-Control-Allow-Methods` field.

 * `Supports Credentials`: The `Supports Credentials` field determines whether this CORS configuration can be used in conjunction with user authentication.
+When enabled, the `Access-Control-Allow-Credentials` header will be passed and set to `true`.

 * `Enabled`: To enable the CORS configuration, make sure this field is enabled.